50 Food Hacks That Will Change Your Life

 Make hash browns in a waffle iron

-Add a slice of bread in your container of cookies
+Add a slice of bread to your container of cookies

 If you're tired of cookies getting crunchy less than a week after baking them, pop a slice of bread in the container or bag with them.
 Why?
 The bread keeps the cookies nice and moist!
 It's one of the easiest food hacks in the book.